PRAW, an acronym for `Python Reddit API Wrapper`, is a python package that allows for simple access to Reddit's API.

-Please do not directly message any of the contributors via Reddit, email, or gitter unless they have indicated otherwise.
+Please do not directly message any of the contributors via Reddit, email, or Slack unless they have indicated otherwise.
 We strongly encourage everyone to help others with their questions.

 Please file bugs and feature requests as issues on GitHub after first searching to ensure a similar issue was not already filed.
 If such an issue already exists please give it a thumbs up reaction.
 Comments to issues containing additional information are certainly welcome.

 This project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its terms.